smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: T. Kingfisher and Emma Törzs, each read 23 times

 **TOTAL**: 890 total authors read, with 229 unique.
+95 authors were used only once for this square.

 ### 17. Novella